 In the last two years, mortgage lenders have finally started to seriously ease lending restrictions for first time home buyers.
 A few years back, after the last recession, it became very difficult to get a first time home mortgage unless you had a 20% down-payment and 740 credit.
 Now even a first time home buyer with bad credit has a legitimate chance to qualify to be a homeowner with affordable housing.

-- Record Low-Interest Rates for First Time Home Loan Options
+- Record Low-Interest Rates for First Time Home Mortgage Options

 - Flexible Guidelines and Easier Credit Standards for Many of the First Time Home Buyer Mortgage Programs Today